Order over $150 and get Free shipping in Canada

 I love mellow skin tracks.
 I love being able to glide effortlessly up a slope while staying flat on my skis.
 Each time I went to Utah I found myself cursing about those "in your face straight up" skin tracks.
 It seemed like I spent my entire time on the highest riser position.
 Being on a race heel with only 1 riser, I cursed a lot.
 More efficient or not?
-I don't think there is an answer to that...
+I'm not sure there is an answer to that...

 Here in the Rockies we have long and flat approaches and I don't encounter many skin tracks that are too steep.
 Usually, if I can't keep going (with my race heels) it probably means that I should bootpack.
 I noticed from talking to fellow skiers that certain concepts are quite universal no matter how steep you like to ski uphill.